pnut2357/pnut2357.github.io/_posts/2020-08-10-data-matching.md

 It shows that the data becomes more ambiguous below 0.75.
 The [CALIFORNIA PACIFIC MEDICAL CTR-DAVIES CAMPUS HOSP](https://www.sutterhealth.org/find-location/facility/cpmc-lab-davies-campus-castro-duboce) is different from [CALIFORNIA PACIFIC MEDICAL CTR-PACIFIC CAMPUS](https://www.sutterhealth.org/find-location/facility/cpmc-pacific-heights-outpatient-center-2333-buchanan-street).
 By checking your data, you need to find and set the proper threshold for collecting data.

-Overall, fuzzymatcher is a useful tool to have for medium sized data sets (around 10,000) due to its computational time.
+Overall, `fuzzymatcher` is a useful tool to have for medium sized data sets (around 10,000) due to its computational time.
 However, it is easy to use.

 # Recordlinkage

-Record Linkage Toolkit has additional capabilities:
+Record Linkage Toolkit can clean, standardize data, and score similarity of data like `fuzzymatcher`, but it has additional capabilities:

-- Ability to define the types of matches for each column based on the column data types
-- Use “blocks” to limit the pool of potential matches
+- makes pairs of data by 'blocking' (`block()`) to limit the pool of potential matches and 'grouping' (`sortedneighbourhood()`) to cover the data with minor spelling mistakes.
-- Provides ranking of the matches using a scoring algorithm
-- Multiple algorithms for measuring string similarity
+- compares data with similarity scores for different types of data.
-- Supervised and unsupervised learning approaches
+- provides Supervised and unsupervised classification algorithms for classifying data.
-- Multiple data cleaning methods

 The trade-off is that it is a little more complicated to wrangle the results in order to do further validation.
 However, the steps are relatively standard pandas commands so do not let that intimidate you.